GageSorrell/FluentReactKeybinds/ReadMe.md

 The `Browser` keys (such as `BrowserBack` and `BrowserRefresh`) cannot be recorded, because there exists no reliable way to prevent the default actions of the web browser when these keys are pressed.

 The supported keys are listed in [this MDN article](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_code_values), excluding the `Browser` keys, and the `Language` and `Intl` keys.

-# To Do

-* Add style option to show L and R in the lower-left corner, in a small size